 ~$ sudo gcloud compute ssh ubuntu@rstudio --zone us-west1-a

 Upon logging into a Compute Engine project via SSH for the first time, you will be prompted to generate a key passphrase.
 Needless to say, you should make a note of this passphrase for future long-ins.
 Your passphrase will be required for all future remote log-ins to Google Cloud projects via

 gcloud and SSH from your local computer.
 This includes additional VMs that you create under the same project account.

 Passphrase successfully created and entered, you should now be connected to your VM via terminal.
 That is, you should see something like the following, where “root” is your username and “rstudio” is the server hostname (i.e. your VM):

 Tip: Don’t worry if you’re logged in under a different username instead of “root” like I have here.
 Again, this is just a reflection of your OS security defaults and/or user preferences.
 However, it does mean that you will probably have to add “sudo” to the beginning of the remaining terminal commands while you are connected to your VM.
 In other words, reverse the earlier tweak that I suggested in this tutorial…

 Install R on your VM

 You can find the full set of instructions and recommendations for installing R on Ubuntu here.
-Or you can just follow my choices below, which covers everything that you should need.
+Or you can just follow my choices below, which should cover everything that you need.

 Tip: Again, if you have trouble running any of the above commands — particularly if your username isn’t “root” — then you should try to add “sudo” to the beginning of each line.
 Continue doing this for the remaining commands below as needed.